gabrieldhofer/MMU/README.md

 * 2^(v+p) = 4096 bytes in virtual memory
 * 2^(v+m) = 2048 bytes in physical memory

-This slide illustrates the size of our page map, virtual memory, and physical memory.
+This slide illustrates the size of our page map, the size of virtual memory, and the size of physical memory for our program.

 ![example\_virtual\_to\_physical\_translation](https://github.com/hofergabriel/MMU/blob/main/images/example_virtual_to_physical_translation.png)